Standard number: DS-10

 Institutional Data Resource Management Policy (SPG 601.12) and Privacy and the Need to Monitor and Access Records (SPG 601.11) serve as the overarching policies on which this Standard is based.
 This Standard establishes additional requirements to ensure compliance with key provisions of the above SPGs.

-This policy is platform and technology neutral, and applies to the entire university, including the Ann Arbor campus, Michigan Medicine, UM-Dearborn, UM-Flint, Athletics, and all affiliates.
+This standard applies to the Ann Arbor campus, Michigan Medicine, UM-Dearborn, UM-Flint, all affiliates, and all faculty, staff, workforce members, and sponsored affiliates.
 Specifically, the scope of this policy encompasses:

 - Faculty, staff, and all units;